-The GAIN allows to change its value.
+Use the GAIN allow to change its value.
 Pressing ENTER to confirm.

 Base delay

 The maximum available delay between any input and output is 650mS.
 For example, if the input delay on channel A is set to 500mS, the maximum available output delay for any output fed from input A will be 150mS.
 The readout units can be changed between time in milliseconds, distance in feet or distance in metres.